w3f/Grants-Program/applications/tetrapay.md

 | 0c.    | Testing Guide | Test Guide This stage will have an overall interface test case and a Docker demo |
 | 1.     | TetraExchange | Realize single stablecoin Payara-TetraX exchange module, multi-currency stablecoin TetraX-TetraY free exchange module. |
 | 2.     | TetraFactory  | Realize the burn and minting of TetraX.
 When the price of Tetra local currency is higher than the price of legal currency, the module triggers the minting to increase liquidity and stabilize the price.
 When the price of Tetra local currency is lower than the legal currency, the module triggers the burn to maintain price stability. |

+## ***Future Plans***

+1. Our payment App TetraPay will initially be promoted in Brazil and South Korea
+2. We need to build a Polkadot parachain, complete our stablecoin agreement, and implement the exchange between any digital currency and tetra stablecoin through the Polkadot cross-chain protocol.
+3. Through Defi, Staking and other methods, users can deposit coins and earn interest, and borrow money for financial management to improve the retention of assets on the chain.
+4. In the later stage, a private trading market will be created through private computing.

+## Additional Information ➕

+1. The first version of our payment app has been developed, and we are discussing promotion with local churches and chambers of commerce in Sao Paulo, Brazil.
+2. We reached a user promotion cooperation with Dukascopy Bank.